Kingdon Gould Sr.

-Kingdon Gould Sr. (August 15, 1887 – November 7, 1945) was an American financier and champion polo player.
+Kingdon Gould Sr. (August 15, 1887 – November 7, 1945) was an American financier, champion polo player and member of the wealthy Gould family.

 Early life

-He was born on August 15, 1887 in Manhattan, New York City, the eldest son born to George Jay Gould I and Edith M. Kingdon.
+He was born on August 15, 1887, in Manhattan, New York City, the eldest son born to George Jay Gould I and Edith M. Kingdon.
 Among his siblings were Jay Gould II, Marjorie Gwynne Gould (wife of Anthony Joseph Drexel III), Helen Vivien Gould (wife of John Beresford, 5th Baron Decies), George Jay Gould II, Edith Catherine Gould, and Gloria Gould (wife of Henry A. Bishop II and Wallace McFarlane Barker).

 His namesake father was the eldest son of the former Helen Day Miller and Jay Gould, a leading American railroad developer and speculator who has been referred to as one of the ruthless robber barons of the Gilded Age, whose success at business made him one of the richest men of his era.
 His aunt, Anna Gould, was married to two European aristocrats, Boni de Castellane (the elder son and heir apparent of the Marquis of Castellane) and Hélie de Talleyrand-Périgord, Duke of Sagan (Boni's cousin).

 He attended Columbia University and graduated from the Columbia University School of Engineering and Applied Science in 1909 with a E.M. degree.
 He was a member of the Delta Kappa Epsilon fraternity on campus.